jpthalman/CarND/Projects/VehicleDetection/README.md

 The performance of this method on a video is under `project_video_output.jpg`.

-The performance of this method has a lot of room for improvement.
+This method has a lot of room for improvement.
 It does not always draw a complete box over the car, at times it cannot distinguish between two adjacent cars, and it is extremely slow at processing the video.
 In the future, I would like to investigate a less involved solution to this problem, potentially involving Convolutional Neural Networks.